 Summary: Chapter 7, or "straight bankruptcy" is a way to obtain a fresh start under the laws of the United States.
 It is available for virtually any individual.
 It is also available to certain businesses, however, this FAQ will not concern itself with the business aspect of Chapter 7.
 The successful result of a Chapter 7 is a bankruptcy discharge.
 A bankruptcy discharge cancels all listed debts, with certain exceptions (listed below).
 Most people lose no property when filing Chapter 7.
 They can keep their household possessions, their car, bank account, etc. Of course there are exceptions and I attempt to clarify these.
 And now, on to the more commonly asked questions:

 Feel sorry for all the money the credit card industry was losing through "bankruptcy abuse"?
 Read this interesting article about the differences between a credit card company and a loan shark.
-Apparently, it is better to borrow from the loan shark.
+This article was written in 2006 so it may not be current.

 No. Homeopathy curing a disease is impossible.
 Bankruptcy is still very much available to almost everyone who needs it.
 As a matter of fact, most people filing a chapter 7 before the act, will be able to file a chapter 7 after the act.
 Notwithstanding the new (anti-consumer) changes, filing is still a good option for people under a crushing debt load.
 It is true that filing will be harder, and probably be more expensive, but it will still be easier than paying the entire debt burden that most people endure.
 In fact, most people will find that, but for the credit counseling and financial management courses, they can still easily qualify under the mean (oh, I am sorry, "means")test.
 Speak to your attorney first before writing off bankruptcy as an alternative.
 Don't let the new act frighten you if you really need help!